Computation of 2D Stokes flows via lightning and AAA rational approximation: The lightning solver

 \section{The lightning solver}

-Our numerical method is developed from the recently introduced ``lightning'' solver for 2D Stokes flow \cite{Brubeck2022}, which uses rational functions with clustered poles near sharp corners to approximate the Goursat functions, and from the related AAA-least squares method for problems with curved boundaries \cite{Costa2021} (see the next section).
+Our numerical method is developed from the recently introduced ``lightning'' solver for 2D Stokes flow \cite{Brubeck2022}, which uses rational functions with clustered poles near sharp corners to approximate the Goursat functions, and from the related AAA-least squares method for problems with curved boundaries \cite{Costa2023} (see the next section).
 These methods are based on the general idea of solving the Laplace equation in polygons or curved domains using rational functions \cite{Gopal2019a}.
-For Stokes flow problems, two rational functions are defined for the two Goursat functions.
 A typical rational function consisting of $m$ poles $\beta_1,...,\beta_m$ and a polynomial of degree $n$ has the form

 where $a_j$ and $b_j$ are complex coefficients to be determined from the boundary conditions.
 In \cite{Gopal2019a} the first and second parts of \cref{eq:rational} are called the ``Newman'' and ``Runge'' terms, respectively.
-Considering the real and imaginary parts of these complex coefficients for both $f(z)$ and $g(z)$ gives $4(m+n+1)$ real unknowns for a Stokes flow problem (in a simply connected domain).